ondrek/bebusy/readme.md

  > so you look very busy, inspired by bebusy.js.
 You are gonna love it.<br/>
  > — [bebusy.py](https://github.com/skyline75489/bebusy.py) by skyline75489

- > I love to masturbate with this plugin on.
+ > Sometimes I just run Bebusy and masturbate at work.
+My boss and my colleagues<br/>
+ > never figured out!
+Thanks, BeBusy!<br/>
- > — no one
+ > — No one

 <br/><br/>